akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Many questions

 In a hasty turn, Beatrice faced away.
-A quick scrub with linen from her belt-purse cleared the mark, leaving her nose scoured-red and stinging. *Well, that must do.*
+A quick scrub with linen from her belt-purse cleared the mark, leaving her nose scoured red and stinging. *Well, that must do.*

-She tucked her hand down, cheeks burning.
-She had rubbed the soot on earlier that morning, to look more like a charcoal‑burner, not a thegn’s daughter, while travelling to the hall.
+She had rubbed the soot on earlier that morning, to look more like a charcoal‑burner, not a thegn's daughter, while travelling to the hall.

 “Shall we walk?”
 Godfrey simply indicated the laneway with his hand.

 She nodded, looking away, taking a few stiff steps.
 He fell in beside her, leading his horse.
 The animal’s hooves made soft sounds on the packed earth.

-He looked back towards the place where the cart had disappeared.
-“You rode with the carter?”
+He looked back towards the place where the cart had disappeared, “You rode with the carter?”

 “My feet were sore.
 They gave me a lift.”